SimoneG97/MyCV/resume.typ

-            [Improved Experience Monitoring feature with React and Java which actively monitors *4000+ sites* from around the world.], [Successfully developed the HTTP Monitoring feature used by *over 100 companies* to monitor their APIs and Websites.], [Refined analytics report system generating *1000+ reports daily*.], [Automated internal AWS tasks with Terraform and TeamCity.]
+            [Improved Experience Monitoring feature with React and Java which actively monitors *4000+ sites* from around the world.], [Successfully developed the HTTP Monitoring feature used by *over 100 companies* to monitor their APIs and Websites.], [Refined analytics report system generating *1000+ reports daily*.], [Automated internal AWS tasks with Terraform and TeamCity.], ),
-          ),
         ),
         subSection(